-The first in, first out (FIFO) method of inventory valuation operates under the assumption that the first goods purchased are also the first goods sold.
+The first in, first out (FIFO) method of inventory valuation is a cost flow assumption that the first goods purchased are also the first goods sold.
 In most companies, this accounting assumption closely matches the actual flow of goods, and so is considered the most theoretically correct inventory valuation method.
 The FIFO flow concept is a logical one for a business to follow, since selling off the oldest goods first reduces the risk of obsolescence.

 Under the FIFO method, the earliest goods purchased are the first ones removed from the inventory account.
 This results in the remaining items in inventory being accounted for at the most recently incurred costs, so that the inventory asset recorded on the balance sheet contains costs quite close to the most recent costs that could be obtained in the marketplace.
 Conversely, this method also results in older historical costs being matched against current revenues and recorded in the cost of goods sold, so the gross margin does not necessarily reflect a proper matching of revenues and costs.
 For example, in an inflationary environment, current-cost revenue dollars will be matched against older and lower-cost inventory items, which yields the highest possible gross margin.